Skip to main content

 const lava = new Lava();

-// Step 4: Generate forward token for AI requests
+// 1.
+Generate a gateway-mode forward token

 const response = await fetch(lava.providers.openai + '/chat/completions', {